beauwright/Conform-Sidekick/TauriApp/README.md

-# Conform Sidekick Develop Information
+# Conform Sidekick Developer Information

 ## Repo overview
   - **PythonInterface**: Contains the business logic, interfacing with DaVinci Resolve and handling photo conversions.
 This codebase operates as a sidecar application to the frontend.
 This file must be compiled using PyInstaller before compiling the Tauri app.
-  - **TauriApp**: The frontend, or user interface.
+  - **TauriApp**: The frontend/user interface.
 A Tauri application developed using React and TypeScript.
 Uses the  PythonInterface code for all business logic.

 ## Requirements
 - Node installed with version >= 18